crpietschmann/portfolio/_posts/2010-03-13-software-basics-what-are-databases-and-data-access-layers-and-how-do-they-relate-to-web-services.markdown

 Below is Wikipedias definition of a <a rel="nofollow" href="http://en.wikipedia.org/wiki/Web_service">Web Service</a>:

-<em>"Web services are typically application programming (API) or web APIs that can be access over a network, such as the Internet, and executed on a remote system hosting the requested services."</em>
+*"Web services are typically application programming (API) or web APIs that can be access over a network, such as the Internet, and executed on a remote system hosting the requested services."*

 Basically a Web Service is a Software Application that provides some kind of remotely accessible service that is consumed by another Software Application.
 If a Web Service provides the service of storing/retrieving data (as most do), then you loop back around to the exact same definition given above of a Software Database Server.
 Additionally, for a Web Service to be a database it can store/retrieve the data in either "flat" files directly, or use another separate Software Database Server that it accesses to do the storage/retrieval within persistent storage for it.